SounDoer/SounDoer.github.io/Resume.md

 A presentation at XinDong Games
 2018.9.20

-The Sound Of Far Cry 5
+The Sound of Far Cry 5
 A presentation for students in major of Digital Media Technology
 Shanghai Film Academy, Shanghai University
 2018.5.23